 For those readers with Gas central heating, lucky you!.
 This article is unlikely to be of any interest to you as you already have the cheapest form of heating known to man – Mains Gas.
 However even if you have central heating, you may need additional heating in an extension, conservatory, loft conversion or outbuilding where the cost of extending the gas central heating may not be economically viable, so stick around, as paraffin heating may still also be of interest to you, and will work out far cheaper than installing extra radiators or the huge expense of running an electric panel or fan heater.

-Home Heating using paraffin Inverter heaters will be of the most interest to those in rural or remote locations who don’t have access to mains gas, or households who currently use oil or lpg based heating systems, but the biggest savings by switching over to heating a home with a paraffin inverter heater will be to those using Economy 7 storage heating, Electric Central Heating or any form of electric heating appliances for their main heating, and this is where 30% – 70% savings can easily be made.
+Home Heating using paraffin Inverter heaters will be of interest to those in rural or remote locations who don’t have access to mains gas, or households who currently use oil or lpg based heating systems, but the biggest savings by switching over to heating a home with a paraffin inverter heater will be to those using Economy 7 storage heating, Electric Central Heating or any form of electric heating appliances for their main heating, and this is where 30% – 70% savings can easily be made.

 Home Heating using paraffin Inverter heaters

 This is where my own experiences begin, I have a rural property which is outside of the mains gas area and doesn’t have any form of central heating, the property is insulated and has double glazing, however it suffers from one handicap, the fact that it has electric storage heaters.
 Those who have storage heaters will already know, that come mid-winter they are extremely inflexible, expensive to run and by around 5pm or 6pm they have exhausted all of their useful heat and once night falls, the room soon becomes cold.
 Electricity is supplied on Economy 7 or Economy 10 tariffs, and although these tariff’s give you seven to ten hours of cheap overnight electricity, the cost of the Electricity during the normal day (peak) periods is significantly more expensive than on a standard non economy 7 tariff.
-Upto three or four times higher in fact!.
+Upto three or four times higher per unit in fact!.

 Consuming electricity outside of the off peak period rapidly proves expensive.
 This is because E7 customers with storage heaters are openly penalised for their cheaper overnight rate and will pay double or even treble the cost for their daytime Electricity compared to non E7 electricity customers enjoying standard tariffs.
 The electricity companies know all about the limited effectiveness of storage heaters and because of these limitations know that there is a very real possibility that the majority of their E7 customers will require some form of top up heating at some point during the evening especially during the mid winter months, when the most expensive ‘peak rate’ periods will apply, and so are laughing all of the way to the bank.

 In other words they give a discounted overnight during E7 / E10 off peak period which looks very generous on the surface, but they then quickly snatch most of that generosity back by charging very expensive daytime ‘peak’ rates at double or treble the unit cost compared to standard, non E7 customers.
-In addition, the discounted Off Peak rate of the Economy 7 period is also rapidly increasing, back in 2011 I was paying less than 5p per kw/h, in 2013 I am now paying 6.2p per kw/h (and some SSE customers are paying 8p per kw/h) – all far more expensive than mains Gas users who pay under 4p per kw/h all day long.
+In addition, the discounted Off Peak rate of the Economy 7 period is also rapidly increasing, back in 2011 I was paying less than 5p per kw/h, in 2013 I am now paying 6.2p per kw/h (and some customers are paying 8p per kw/h) – all far more expensive than mains Gas users who pay under 4p per kw/h all day long.

 Electricity prices continue to rise, as do oil prices and LPG, minimum deliveries for both heating oil and LPG may also make fitting central heating boilers powered by those fuels unattractive.
 Fitting a wood burner is an ideal way of mitigating the ever increasing cost of Electricity, however this is not always suitable in some properties, and also for those living in flats, smoke free zones or who are renting their property from a landlord.

 During winter 2010, I was paying almost £100 a month in Electricity costs to heat a 1 bedroom flat, based on running 3 large storage heaters, which was around double the cost of heating a Three Bedroom house with Gas Central Heating.
-When I arrived home from work I wasn’t feeling any real benefit from it either, and during the coldest winter months I still needed to plug in additional heating for several hours in the Evening just to be warm when watching the TV.
+When I arrived home from work late in the evenings I wasn’t feeling any real benefit from it either, and during the coldest winter months I still needed to plug in additional heating for several hours in the Evening just to be warm when watching the TV.

-A quick calculation soon revealed the painful truth, in that for every hour I was running a 2.4 kw Convector Heater during the Afternoon / Evening, I was mitigating around 3 hours worth of Economy 7 cheap rate electricity!!, because my Electricity cost during the peak period was 3 times the cost of off peak, so it didn’t take long for the Electricity company to claw back, nearly all of saving I had made on the cheaper electricity which it had sold me overnight, whenever I needed to run the Convector Heater during the following Evening.
+A quick calculation soon revealed the painful truth, in that for every hour I was running a 2.4 kw Convector Heater during the Afternoon / Evening, I was mitigating around 3 hours worth of Economy 7 cheaper rate electricity!!, because my Electricity cost during the peak period was 3 times the cost of off peak, so it didn’t take long for the Electricity company to claw back, nearly all of saving I had made on the discounted electricity which it had sold me overnight, whenever I needed to run the Convector Heater during the following Evening.

 Additional energy price hikes had also been announced for the second time in a year, and I could see the day when paying £150 a month in Electricity would become a reality.
 I began looking for alternatives to Electric heating, and stumbled across a forum for Boat Owners and static caravan dwellers, who had seemed to have found a solution.

-I researched these paraffin inverter heaters further and traced their roots back to Japan, where central heating systems are rare, and where most Japanese families still heat their homes using these clever, safe and portable Corona Paraffin / Kerosene fueled modern space heaters.
+I researched these paraffin inverter heaters further and traced their roots back to Japan, where central heating systems are rare, and where most Japanese families still heat their homes using these clever, safe and portable Paraffin / Kerosene fueled modern space heaters.
 They are also used routinely in Southern France, where they are so popular that clean burn kero fuel is sold in most hypermarkets.

 At first my prejudice about paraffin heaters and memories of the lingering small of paraffin came back to haunt me, but I decided that the Japanese were a clever race, and had developed many modern designs as far as Electronics goes and certainly wouldn’t be using Paraffin Heaters as their preferred, daily form of heating if it was dangerous, smelly or ineffective.
 Npower had also just written to me, announcing their latest price rises (for the fourth year running), I decided that anything to save me money over Npower’s E7 overpriced daytime rates was worth a go.

 The manufacturer claimed that their paraffin heater was 99% efficient, which was actually much more efficient than even a Gas Powered ‘A’ rated central heating boiler, and almost the same 100% efficiency offered by direct Electric Heating.
-Unlike earlier paraffin heaters and Gas Calor heaters, this paraffin heater produced no room condensation and had many safety features which made it safe to use an everyday household form of heating, I was now convinced, so I ordered one.
+Unlike earlier paraffin heaters and Gas Calor heaters, this paraffin heater produced no obvious room condensation and had many safety features which made it safe to use an everyday household form of heating, I was now convinced, so I ordered one.

 The £200 that I paid for the Corona Inverter Paraffin Heater, seemed a lot to pay for a space heater, especially one powered by paraffin, but it turned out to be an astute decision which in turn, turned out to have paid for itself over one average winter, purely from the savings gained from top up heating using paraffin instead of the more expensive daytime Economy 7 rates.